gdsbook/book/notebooks/12_feature_engineering.md

 elevation.head()
 ```

-Now we have a table with the elevation of each  AirBnB property, we can plot the site elevations on a map for visual inspection:
+Now that we have a table with the elevation of each Airbnb property, we can plot the site elevations on a map (Fig. XXX5XXX) for visual inspection:

 ```python caption="Elevation above sea level at each Airbnb." tags=[]
 # Set up figure and axis